Yorkshire is an outdoor-lover’s dream. Almost every person you come across is dressed in walking boots, waterproofs and a backpack.

 To take your four-legged friend on a beautiful expedition, pick routes such as the one that takes you on a stroll to Ingleton Waterfall.
 Right in the heart of the Yorkshire Dales, you will pass through ancient woods and rolling hills along the way.

-The coastline of Yorkshire is 45 miles long and includes delightful seaside resorts and well-known spa towns.
-The town of Scarborough, Whitby, Robin Hoods Bay and Withernsea are just some of the quaint coastal places that offer accommodation for guests and accept pets.
-Along with amusements, chip shops and donkeys, there are great strolls along cliff tops and the back of pretty coves.
+The coastline is 45 miles long and includes delightful seaside resorts and well-known spa towns.
+The town of Scarborough, Whitby, Robin Hoods Bay and Withernsea are just some of the quaint coastal places that offer accommodation for guests and accept pets allowing you to experience Yorkshire’s canine-friendly side.

 Here is our must-do list of dog friendly attractions in Yorkshire – but there are plenty more days out where these came from: